 When only the lower esophageal sphincter is not functioning properly, there is a backflow of stomach acid into the esophagus, called Gastroesophageal Reflux Disease or GERD.

-You can suffer from LPR without experiencing any heartburn or GERD symptoms.
+Despite the presence of stomach acid, it is possible to suffer from LPR without experiencing any heartburn or GERD symptoms.

 Symptoms of Laryngopharyngeal Reflux: